Billy Knight (basketball, born 1979): Early life

 He attended high school at Westchester High in Los Angeles.
 As a sophomore, he was a reserve at center when Knight's father decided that his son's chances for an athletic scholarship to college rested on his jump-shooting skills.
 Knight was already tall, so his father set up dummies in their backyard court that he would be forced to shoot over.
 As a senior, he had developed into one of the top jump shooters nationally and committed to play college basketball for the UCLA Bruins.

 Professional career

 Knight helped the Hamamatsu Higashimikawa Phoenix to their first bj league title in 2009–2010, when he was the league's third-leading scorer, averaging 19.6 points per game.
 He and teammate Wendell White formed a duo dubbed the "White-Knight Show".
 In 2012–13, he helped lead the Hyogo Storks to their first Japan Basketball League (JBL2) championship.

 Criminal allegations and death

 On June 13, 2018, Knight was arrested on six counts of molestation charges, including two counts of sexual conduct with a minor.

-He died by suicide through multiple blunt force injuries on July 8 after jumping from a building in Phoenix, Arizona, shortly after posting a video to YouTube talking about his mental illness and encouraged others to seek help.
+He died by suicide through multiple blunt force injuries on July 8 after jumping from a building in Phoenix, Arizona, shortly after posting a video to YouTube talking about his mental illness and encouraging others to seek help.